NeMo Agent Toolkit as an MCP Server#

 Displaying MCP Tools published by an MCP server#

-To list the tools published by the MCP server you can use the nat info mcp command.
-This command acts as a MCP client and connects to the MCP server running on the specified URL (defaults to http://localhost:9901/sse).
+To list the tools published by the MCP server you can use the nat mcp client tool list command.
+This command acts as an MCP client and connects to the MCP server running on the specified URL (defaults to http://localhost:9901/mcp for streamable-http, with backwards compatibility for http://localhost:9901/sse).

 Sample output: